TannedCung/Scaffold-your-shape/README.md

 - **Club**: Join fitness communities to connect with like-minded people
 - **Challenges**: Compete in fitness challenges with other users
 - **Profile**: Track your fitness journey with detailed statistics
+- **Sync with Strava**: Seamlessly integrate your Strava activities
+- **Multi-agent Chatbot**: Interact with a smart chatbot for assistance

 ## Tech Stack